HorseSword/joplin-plugin-notellm/README.md

 ![notellm](./_img/notellm.gif)

 ## Features

-- **Customizable LLM Service Source**: Configure the source of your Large Language Model (LLM) service, including options like `openai-api`, `deepseek`, `qwen`, or even a local LLM server that is compatible with `openai-api`.
+- **Customizable LLM Service Source**: Configure the source of your Large Language Model (LLM) service, including options like `openai`, `deepseek`, `qwen`, or even a local LLM server that is compatible with `openai-api`.
 Configuration requires specifying a URL, API key, and model name.
 - **Summarization**: Summarize selected text portions efficiently.
 - **Text Optimization**: Improve the expression of selected text by considering its context.
 - **Question & Answer**: Generate answers to questions based on selected text.
 - **Chat Functionality**: Engage in conversations with AI based on all preceding content up to your cursor position, providing real-time assistance for writing.

 ### Mobile Support

 Currently, mobile users can enjoy the chat functionality over the entire note text.

-Others are ubder development.
+Others functions are under development.

 ## Usage Instructions

 After installing this plugin, you should go to settings to configure your ai options.
 At least input one URL, API key, and model name.

-You can configure two and switch between them.
+You can configure two LLMs and switch between them.

 ![image-20250211191521564](./_img/image-20250211191521564.png)